 Secret to Success: Establish a routine!
 Time management is key to your success in online courses.
 Create a weekly schedule to help you stay on track, complete assignments on time, and stay active in the course.

-If you do not submit your first assignment by the deadline, you may be administratively withdrawn from your course without a tuition refund.
+If you do not submit your required assignment before the date specified, you may be administratively withdrawn from your course without a tuition refund.
 Log into your course on the course start date, and stick with your schedule.

 Once you begin this course, it is your responsibility to withdraw if you do not intend to finish it.
 If you do not withdraw and do not finish your course assignments, you will receive a grade based upon the work you have submitted.Visit NOVA Online’s Student Blog for more tips throughout the semester.